fenepedia/contao-isotope-product-member-groups/README.md

 * __Variant__: allow the __Add member groups__ setting in the product type's _Variant attributes_ configuration.

 ## Sponsoring
-This extension was financed by [V-Health](https://vhealth.ch/) and programmed by [inspiredminds](https://www.inspiredminds.at/).
+This extension was financially supported by [V-Health](https://vhealth.ch/) and programmed by [inspiredminds](https://www.inspiredminds.at/).
 Thank you very much!